 In some cases, executives add a “current job” entry to give recruiters an idea of the title they’re seeking, while making it clear they’re currently unemployed.
 Should you decide to do so, a simple “COO in Transition” or “IT Leader Open to Project Opportunities” can educate Profile readers on your status.

-The bottom line?
-Being unemployed is actually a GOOD reason to tend to your LinkedIn Profile with renewed enthusiasm.
+Remember, being unemployed is actually a GOOD reason to tend to your LinkedIn Profile with renewed enthusiasm!

-If you use keywords and brand messaging appropriately – leveraging your ability to be more open in your executive job search – you’re likely to gain increased traffic (and job opportunities) as a result.
+By using keywords and brand messaging appropriately – leveraging your ability to be more open in your executive job search – you’re likely to gain increased traffic (and job opportunities).